declankra/chitrack/PRDs/home-page.md

    - Tapping on a stop card expands it to show more detail

 4. **Navigation & Updates**:
-   - User can tap on station name to navigate to full search view for that station
    - Link to Settings page allows quick access to update preferences
    - Auto-update every 30 seconds (aligning with cache strategy)
    - Graceful error handling with retry options if network fails